Sian user manual

 Things I struggle with

 I have ADHD, am Autistic, and contend with pesky health stuff like Osteoarthritis and Chronic Fatigue Syndrome, or M.E. as it’s also known.
 All of these are tricky “invisible” disabilities, and they don’t always affect me the same way day to day.
-I’m one of the lucky ones in that I can work, but I have to be careful to manage my energy levels or else I could end up bed-bound.
-If you’re interested, I talk about this in episode 12 of Shehla Ali’s podcast “About ME: a spoonful of recovery”.
+I’m one of the lucky ones in that I can work, but I have to be careful to manage my energy levels or else I could end up in lots of pain and bed-bound.
+That sounds scary I know, but I first became unwell 16 years ago at the age of 23, so it’s something I’ve learnt to adapt to.

 Things I need

 I’m a pro at ignoring my own advice, and I push myself too hard all the time.
 I need people around me that I trust, and who will support me when I’m having a bad day.
 My strength is in sensing other people’s feelings and needs.
-I’m not always great at picking up on my own.
+I’m not great at recognising or meeting my own.
 It’s a work in progress and having lovely, supportive, intelligent people around me makes a world of difference.

 Things I love